SSollestre/CommUserGuide/README.md

 At the time that we made this document, we had some familiarity with using markdown, but this is the first project to truly force us to utilize all of its best features.

-### MKDocs
+### MkDocs

-We were introduced to Material for MKDocs for the theming of our user guide.
-MKDocs provides a static site generator that we used to create our website.
-Using the Material for MKDocs' selection of preset themes, we were quickly able to style our website in a way that we all found appealing.
+We were introduced to Material for MkDocs for the theming of our user guide.
+MkDocs provides a static site generator that we used to create our website.
+Using the Material for MkDocs' selection of preset themes, we were quickly able to style our website in a way that we all found appealing.

 ### VSCode